Kyona776/snapp-darknet/README.md

 a missed call that is necessary to emulate the next block, etc. Or perhaps the datatype used in the SNAPP is not working with the setter / getter properly.
-Due to this, the overlap check will fail and the test 6 also fails as the states were not changed between steps 1 and 2.
+Due to this, the overlap check will fail and the test 6 also fails as the states were not accumulating properly as expected between the steps.

 2) The idea behind the SNAPP was to show that it is possible to integrate outside resources into a SNAPP such as a tensorflow